joakimoh/AtomTapeUtils/README.md

 Optionally, you could do all this (except for the WAV & CSW files generation) with just one command:

 `> abc2all myprog.abc -g gen_dir`

+### You want to create a tape with programs from a SSD/DSD disc image from e.g., the BBC Micro Games Archive

+`> ScanDisc Disc181-FlappyBird.ssd -bbm -wav FlappyBird.wav`

 ### Other utilities